Sudan profile - Timeline

 1983 - President Numeiri declares the introduction of Sharia Islamic law.

-1985 - After widespread popular unrest Numeiri is deposed by a group of officers and a Transitional Military Council is set up to rule the country.
+1985 - After widespread popular unrest Mr Numeiri is deposed by a Transitional Military Council.

-1986 - Coalition government formed after general elections, with Sadiq al-Mahdi as prime minister.
+1986 - Coalition government formed after elections, with Sadiq al-Mahdi as prime minister.

 1989 - National Salvation Revolution takes over in military coup.

-1993 - Revolution Command Council dissolved after Omar Bashir is appointed president.
+1993 - General Omar Bashir is appointed president.

 1995 - Egyptian President Mubarak accuses Sudan of being involved in attempt to assassinate him in Addis Ababa.